MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 - Notice the signed-in or signed-out status displayed at the center of the screen.
 - Select the context-sensitive button in the corner.
 This button reads **Sign In** when you first run the app.
   - Alternatively, select the link to **token details**.
 Because this page is protected and requires authentication, you're automatically redirected to the sign-in page.
 - On the next page, follow the instructions and sign in with an account of your chosen identity provider.
-You may also choose to sign up or sign in to a local account on the B2C tenant using an email address.
+You can also choose to sign up or sign in to a local account on the B2C tenant using an email address.
 - Upon successful completion of the sign-in flow, you should be redirected to the home page - which shows the **sign in status** - or the **token details** page, depending on which button triggered your sign-in flow.
 - Notice that the context-sensitive button now says **Sign out** and displays your username.
 - If you're on the home page, select **ID Token Details** to see some of the ID token's decoded claims.